OmaStadi makes Helsinki better – do you know what participatory budgeting is?

 Helsinki residents have praised the OmaStadi participatory budgeting initiative for increasing the exchange of information and enhancing their sense of community.
 Participants in the initiative’s workshops reported that work on the proposals allowed them to meet new people and be introduced to different points of view.

-”The workshop feedback we received noted that while discussions on social media tends to fall into familiar ruts, when residents sit down face-to-face to discuss issues in their area, the discussion tends to stay constructive.
+“The workshop feedback we received noted that while discussions on social media tend to fall into familiar ruts or go off track, when residents sit down face-to-face to discuss issues in their area, the discussion tends to stay constructive.
 OmaStadi contributes to creating and maintaining a shared understanding of our city.
 It fosters community spirit, and this is no small thing,” Verkka said.

 She explained how OmaStadi works closely with many kinds of organisations, so information about the participatory budgeting initiative can spread to as many groups of residents as possible and activate them to help develop the city.
 Now, if voting activity in one district is lower than in others, the city steps up its cooperation with the local associations in response to this.